 Children can earn house points for demonstrating the school values, the house points go towards a collaborative reward.
-The House with the most points at the end of each half term receives a reward, decided by themselves.
+The House with the most points at the end of each week receives a star on the house point board.
 The four houses are - Rowling (Red), Hawking (Blue), Kahlo (Green) and Farah (Orange)